 Medical Schools That Accept Low GPA

 It’s normal to assume that a stellar grade point average is mandatory to enter medical school.
-If you’re wondering, “can I get into medical school with a low GPA?” the answer may surprise you.
+It is normal to constantly think about med school GPA and medical school admissions.

 Here are four medical schools that accept low GPA: